Introduction to VICUS Districts

 Dynamic simulation

-• Climate data: Import weather data directly from the German Weather Service (DWD) or load your own climate data
+• Climate data: Import of weather data directly from the German Weather Service (DWD) or loading your own climate data

-• Simulation settings: Adjust the parameters for the dynamic simulation
+• Simulation settings: Adjustment of the parameters for the dynamic simulation

-• Hourly results: After the simulation, you obtain hourly resolved evaluations of heating power, COP, heat losses of the pipe network, and additional key figures
+• Hourly results: After the simulation you obtain hourly-resolved evaluations of heating power, COP, heat losses of the pipe network and further key figures

 Bill of materials and results